Facts you Must Know about Cochlear Implants

 1. It is not an Implanted Hearing Aid

-There is a huge difference between the hearing aids and the cochlear implants.
-While hearing aids only amplify sound, cochlear implants change sound vibrations into signals so that it can bypass the injured areas of your ear.
+There is a huge difference between hearing aids and cochlear implants.
+While hearing aids only amplify sound, cochlear implants change sound vibrations into signals so that they can bypass the injured areas of your ear.
 If a hearing aid is not helping you enough, you must find out if you may be a Cochlear Implant candidate.

 2. It Is not connected Through Your skull

 As most people can only see the external processor of the implant, they have this wrong notion.
-The truth is, you will require surgery to insert the receiver part of the implant and the electrodes.
+The truth is, you will require surgery to insert the receiver part of the cochlear implants and the electrodes.